Barbie Girl: Kelly Key version

-In 2005, Brazilian recording artist Kelly Key recorded a version in Portuguese for her third studio album Kelly Key.
-The version was released as second single on 15 August 2005.
-Key said she loved the song and wanted to do a version for honor: "I really like this song since I heard.
-I wanted to record without thinking about whether my fans will like it or not".
+In 2005, Brazilian recording artist Kelly Key recorded a version in Portuguese for her third studio album Kelly Key, which was released as the album's second single on 15 August 2005.
+Key said she loved the song and wanted to cover it as a tribute to the original, stating: "I've loved this song ever since I heard it.
+I made a point of recording it, without worrying about whether it was for my audience or not."

-The song received generally negative reviews from music critics.
-Vinícius Versiani Durães of IMHO said that that version was funny and a future success.
-Marcos Paulo Bin of Universo Musical commented that the song was really different from previous releases – known for explicit lyrics – but was positive and said the version was good.
-Rodrigo Ortega of Pilula Pop said "Barbie Girl" was sensational, funny, and chose it as the best song of the album.
-He also said that Key was wrong to have released "Escuta Aqui Rapaz" as her first single, because "the song was boring", but "Barbie Girl" saved the era.
-Carlos Eduardo Lima of Scream & Yell was negative and said the song was "childish, silly, boring" and killed Kelly Key as a sex-symbol.
+"Barbie Girl" received generally negative reviews from music critics.
+Vinícius Versiani Durães of IMHO felt it was humorous and would later become a hit.
+Marcos Paulo Bin of Universo Musical commented that the song was significantly different from her previous releases, which were known for explicit lyrics, but ultimately give it a positive review.
+Rodrigo Ortega of Pilula Pop said "Barbie Girl" was sensational and funny, calling it the best song on the album.
+He also stated that Key should have released "Escuta Aqui Rapaz" as her first single because "the song was boring", but "Barbie Girl" saved the album.
+Carlos Eduardo Lima of Scream & Yell said the song was "childish, silly and boring" and killed Kelly Key's status as a sex symbol.

-The music video for "Barbie Girl" was recorded on 17 and 18 August 2005.
-It was directed by Ricardo Vereza, Bidu Madio, Rentz and Mauricio Eça.
-In the video, released on 30 August, Kelly plays a determined and feminist woman.
+The music video for "Barbie Girl" was directed by Ricardo Vereza, Bidu Madio, Rentz and Mauricio Eça.
+It was filmed on 17 and 18 August, later premiering on 30 August.
+The video features Key playing a determined and feminist woman.

-This song is internationally notable to be wrongly attributed to Czech model Dominika Myslivcová as she uploaded a video in YouTube lip-synching to this song and later it became a viral video.
+A YouTube video of Czech model Dominika Myslivcová lip syncing to the song became a viral video worldwide.
+Due to its success, it has often been wrongly attributed to Myslivcová.